tadast/lrug.github.io/README.md

+# README.lrug

-# LRUG is a London-based community for anyone who is interested in the Ruby programming language
+LRUG is a London-based community for anyone who is interested in the Ruby programming language

 LRUG provides [online](http://lrug.org/mailing-list) and [offline](http://lanyrd.com/series/lrug/) opportunities to:
  * discuss Ruby and related topics